 - Rutgers University School of Law (J.D., with honors)

 - United States District Court for the District of New Jersey

 - United States Court of Appeals for the Third Circuit

 - State of New Jersey

 - Represented the purchaser in connection with the largest open space parkland acquisition in Morris County.

-- Handled the acquistion for open space protection of 9,600 acres of land in the New Jersey Pinelands, one of the largest remaining tracts of privately held land in New Jersey, involving complex public funding and private financing arrangements and resolution of pending environmental violations.
+- Handled the acquisition for open space protection of 9,600 acres of land in the New Jersey Pinelands, one of the largest remaining tracts of privately held land in New Jersey, involving complex public funding and private financing arrangements and resolution of pending environmental violations.

 - Successfully represented the New Jersey Election Law Enforcement Commission in suit brought by Senator Wayne Bryant seeking to compel the agency to allow him to use campaign funds to pay for his legal defense against fraud and corruption charges.

-- Represented the Joint Free Public Library of Morristown and Morris Township in the successful defense of its patron conduct policy in a suit alleging violation of civil rights brought by a homeless man who persistently engaged in lewd and harrassing conduct.
+- Represented the Joint Free Public Library of Morristown and Morris Township in the successful defense of its patron conduct policy in a suit alleging violation of civil rights brought by a homeless man who persistently engaged in lewd and harassing conduct.